-The treasurer is generally given the task of making sure that financial transactions are properly recorded and reported.
+The treasurer (or equivalent person) is generally tasked with ensuring that the CLG's financial transactions are properly recorded and reported.
 This may include preparing and presenting financial reports at board meetings.
+It's important that these reports are easily understood by all directors because they are all responsible for keeping a check on the CLG's finances.